ilonakrasnopolska/react-1-social-media-app/README.md

 - **Clsx**
 - **Web Vitals**

+## Project Structure

+The project is organized into several folders to maintain clean code and separation of concerns.

+### 1. **Hooks**
+- Contains custom hooks created to separate logic from components, ensuring cleaner and more maintainable components.

+### 2. **Common**
+- Stores reusable components such as buttons, titles, and other frequently used UI elements.
+- Promotes reusability and consistency across the application.

+### 3. **Contexts**
+- Includes two context files for managing global states:
+  - **Language Context**: Handles the language-switching functionality.
+  - **Theme Context**: Manages the theme-switching functionality (light/dark).

+### 4. **Providers**
+- Contains a higher-order component `AppProvider`.
+  - `AppProvider` wraps the entire application and integrates the **Language Context** and **Theme Context**.

+This structured approach ensures that the application remains modular, scalable, and easy to maintain as it evolves.

 ## Architecture
 The application is designed with a modular and clean architecture to ensure maintainability and scalability: